Followers

 Revolutionary Days

-Fort Edward was razed by the rebels shortly after the Revolutionary War began.
-It would never serve as a defense work, but the strategic location made it a base for many military officers who passed through.
-The commander of the Continental Army's Northern Department, General Phillip Schuyler, used it as his headquarters until the British drove him south on their way to Saratoga in the summer of 1777.
+Fort Edward was destroyed by the rebels shortly after the Revolutionary War began.
+Although it would never function as a defensive structure, its strategic location made it a base for many military officers who passed through.
+The commander of the Continental Army's Northern Department, General Phillip Schuyler, utilized it as his headquarters until the British drove him south on their way to Saratoga in the summer of 1777.

 General Phillip Schuyler